TheGoldenRatio/thegoldenratio.github.com/about.markdown

 ### Building this blog.

 This blog is a work in progress and was created with [Jekyll][2], a Ruby static site generator.
-I highly recommend it cause it's pretty simple and freely hosted on Github.
+I highly recommend it!
+I also worked with the Leonids theme.

 [1]: http://consortium.pw
 [2]: http://jekyllrb.com/